- All proposals must include a signed cover sheet.

-For proposing new or revising existing minors, a local proposal form is used.
+For proposing new minors or revising existing minors, a local proposal form is used.
 All forms are posted on the Curriculum Committee’s Forms page.

 __ Please append an “old” major (or minor) plan and a “new” major (or minor) plan any time a department/program proposes to change the configuration of its major/minor.
 If a change in a major/minor also affects students from a different department/program, please notify the relevant chair of the change(s) and obtain that person's signature on the cover sheet to document consultation.

 __ All program proposals must clearly indicate the links between a prerequisite, or sets of prerequisites, and other required or recommended courses.
 For majors, inclusion of an 8-semester plan helps to address this need.

-__ Please outline how students are to progress in programs with separate tracks or concentrations and explain how these respective tracks provide equivalent depths of study.
+__ Please outline how students are to progress in programs with separate concentrations or tracks and explain how these respective tracks provide equivalent depths of study.